7 Best Lower Chest Dumbbell Exercises To Build Muscle

 3. Decline Hammer-Grip Dumbbell Bench Press

-The decline hammer-grip dumbbell bench press is a compound exercise which primarily targets the lower chest, but the triceps and shoulders are secondary movers during the workout, and they receive heavy stimulation as well.
+The decline hammer-grip dumbbell bench press is a compound exercise that primarily targets the lower chest.
+However, the triceps and shoulders are secondary movers during the workout and also receive heavy stimulation.

-1. Grab a dumbbell in each hand in each hand with a neutral/hammer grip and lie on a decline bench.
+1. Grab a dumbbell with a neutral/hammer grip in each hand and lie on a decline bench.

-4. Lower the dumbbells to the starting position and feel a good stretch in your pecs.
+5. Inhale as you lower the dumbbells to the starting position or until you feel a mild stretch in your chest or shoulders.

 Tips

-• Do not lock out your elbows during the concentric (Positive) phase of the exercise.
+• Do not lock out your elbows during the exercise’s concentric (Positive) phase.

 4. Dumbbell Pullover